ConnorB26/CSCE-435-Group-13/Report.md

 ![](plots/comparative_strong_scaling_65536_CUDA_main_Random.png)

 #### Graph Overview
+These graphs represent the MPI and CUDA implementations of all the algorithms and measure the main region's average execution time for sorting values of size 2^16 of a random input type.

 #### Trends
+Generally for all algorithms, besides merge sort, increasing the number of processors decreases execution time for MPI.
+With Odd-Even being the quickest at the lower processors and being the slowest at higher processors, and merge being the slowest at fewer processors, but the quickest at higher processors.

+Generally for all algorithms, execution time stays the same as number of threads increase.
+With Bitonic being the quickest, and Merge being the slowest.

 #### Interpretation
+Parallelization has the most benefit with merge sort in MPI and it hurts Odd-Even the most.
+For CUDA, there is not much of an effect of paralellizing.

 ### comm
 ![](plots/comparative_strong_scaling_65536_MPI_comm_Random.png)
 ![](plots/comparative_strong_scaling_65536_CUDA_comm_Random.png)

 #### Graph Overview
+These graphs represent the MPI and CUDA implementations of all the algorithms and measure the comm region's average execution time for sorting values of size 2^16 of a random input type.

 #### Trends
+For MPI, this resembles the main region, where increasing the number of processors decreases execution time for MPI.
+With Odd-Even being the quickest at the lower processors and being the slowest at higher processors.
+However, merge has moved to be in the middle between odd-even and the rest of the algorithms.

+For CUDA, comm is quite sporadic for all algorithms, with bitonic being the slowest and merge being the quickest.
+Merge stays the same as threads increase, odd-even decreases from 2^7 to 2^8 then stays the same, while the others jump around.

 #### Interpretation
+It is clear that MPI for all algorithms has a strong communication impact, however for merge it appears to not be the limiting factor like it is for the others.
+For CUDA, comm does not seem to be quite significant.

 ### comp_large
 ![](plots/comparative_strong_scaling_65536_MPI_comp_large_Random.png)
 ![](plots/comparative_strong_scaling_65536_CUDA_comp_large_Random.png)

 #### Graph Overview
+These graphs represent the MPI and CUDA implementations of all the algorithms and measure the comp_large region's average execution time for sorting values of size 2^16 of a random input type.

 #### Trends
+For all algorithms in MPI, generally execution time decreases as number of processors increases, with merge having the biggest decrease.

+For all algorithms in CUDA, generally execution time stays the same as number of threads increases.

 #### Interpretation
+This shows how computation benefits the most with MPI as increasing the number of processors improves computational parallelization.
+However with CUDA, it seems to have not much of an effect.

 ## Plots
 ![](plots/comparative_strong_scaling_65536_CUDA_main_Random.png)